 2 The concept of non-terminal indicator is similar to the concept of predicate indicator defined in sections 3.131 and 7.1.6.6 of the ISO/IEC 13211-1 Prolog.
 Non-terminal indicators may be used in exception terms thrown when processing or using grammar rules.
 In addition, non-terminal indicators may appear wherever a predicate indicator as defined in ISO/IEC 13211-1 can appear.
+Furthermore non-terminal indicators may be used as predicate property (cf. section 7.13).
 In particular, using non-terminal indicators in predicate directives allows the details of the expansion of grammar rules into Prolog clauses to be abstracted.